CryptoAlphaa/cryal-api/README.md

 This API stores and retrieve an entry of a person current location and destination location.

 ## Routes
-** The API will be running on `http://localhost:9292/`.**
+**The API will be running on `http://localhost:9292/`.**

 All routes are returning as a JSON object.
 Here are the routes:

-1. GET /

-Get the root of API to check whether the API is Alive or not
+1. `GET /`: Get the root of API to check whether the API is Alive or not

-2. GET api/v1/location

-Get all location existed in the databse
+2. `GET api/v1/location`: Get all location existed in the databse

-3. GET api/v1/location/[id]

-Get description of a specific location via id
+3. `GET api/v1/location/[id]`: Get description of a specific location via id

-4. GET api/v1/rooms

-Get all rooms existed in the database
+4. `GET api/v1/rooms`: Get all rooms existed in the database

-5. GET api/v1/rooms/[id]

-Get description of a specific room via id
+5. `GET api/v1/rooms/[id]`: Get description of a specific room via id

-6. GET api/v1/targets

-Get all target destination existed in the database
+6. `GET api/v1/targets`: Get all target destination existed in the database

-7. GET api/v1/targets/[id]

-Get description of a specific targets destination via id
+7. `GET api/v1/targets/[id]`: Get description of a specific targets destination via id

-8. GET api/v1/user_room/[id]

-Get description of a specific user_room via id
+8. `GET api/v1/user_room/[id]`: Get description of a specific user_room via id

-9. GET api/v1/userroom

-To get a list of existing user rooms
+9. `GET api/v1/userroom`: To get a list of existing user rooms

-10. GET api/v1/users

-To get a list of information of all users
+10. `GET api/v1/users`: To get a list of information of all users

-11. GET api/v1/users/[id]

-To get information of a certain user
+11. `GET api/v1/users/[id]`: To get information of a certain user

-12. GET api/v1/users/[id]/location

-To get all the location of a user
+12. `GET api/v1/users/[id]/location`: To get all the location of a user

-13. POST api/v1/targets

-Allows to create destination location
+13. `POST api/v1/targets`: Allows to create destination location

-14. POST api/v1/users

-Allows to create new users
+14. `POST api/v1/users`: Allows to create new users

-15. POST api/v1/users/[id]/createroom

-Allows users to create a room
+15. `POST api/v1/users/[id]/createroom`: Allows users to create a room

-16. POST api/v1/users/[id]/joinroom

-Allows users to join a room
+16. `POST api/v1/users/[id]/joinroom`: Allows users to join a room

-17. POST api/v1/users/[id]/location

-Allows user to create locations
+17. `POST api/v1/users/[id]/location`: Allows user to create locations

 ## Installation